gfxfundamentals/webgl-fundamentals/lessons/webgl-how-it-works.md

 What do these buffer and attibute commands do?
 ----------------------------------------------

-Buffers are the way of getting vertex and other data onto the GPU.
+Buffers are the way of getting vertex and other per vertex data onto the GPU.
 <code>gl.createBuffer</code> creates a buffer.
 <code>gl.bindBuffer</code> sets that buffer as the buffer to be worked on
 <code>gl.bufferData</code> copies data into the buffer.